dustinpfister/blog_posts/_posts/threejs-plane.md

 ### 1.2 - Might want to read up more on Buffer Geometry Class addGroup method, and Material Index values

-It might be a good idea to read up more on the Buffer Geometry class and the add group method to be more specific when it comes to adding groups and working with more than one material in a plane geometry.
+It might be a good idea to read up more on the [Buffer Geometry class](/2021/04/22/threejs-buffer-geometry/) and the add group method to be more specific when it comes to adding groups to a geometry and working with [more than one material when adding the geometry to a mesh](/2018/05/14/threejs-mesh-material-index/).
 With many built in geometry constructors such as the Box Geometry constructor groups are added to begin with in the constructor, and in that case one just needs to go through and change material index values as the groups are there to begin with and have starting index values.
 However as of late versions of three.js this is nit the case with the Plane Geometry Constructor, the groups must be added as there will not be any by default.
 In this post I will be going over this in some of the more advanced examples, but in never hurts to look into more resources on this topic.

 ## 2 - Three Plane basic example